firmoholanda/tictactoe-js/readme.md

 - bootstrap
 - jquery
+- javascript
 - git

-bootstrap, jquery, webpacker and git was used on this project.
+bootstrap, jquery, javascript and git was used on this project.

 ## 🚀 the project

-this project can be found in https://github.com/firmoholanda/firmoholanda.github.io
+this project can be found in https://github.com/firmoholanda/tictactoe-js

 ### ✨ [live version](https://firmoholanda.github.io)